matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 So the other thing that was sort of interesting was ...
-I started talking about transducers, and a lot of people in Haskell were trying to figure out what the actual types were, because I had shorthand in my blog post and I am not going to get into that right now, except to say that I think it is a very interesting type problem and I am very excited to see how people do with it in their various languages.
+I started talking about transducers, and a lot of people in Haskell were trying to figure out what the actual types were, because I had shorthand in my blog post.

+And I am not going to get into that right now, except to say that I think it is a very interesting type problem, and I am very excited to see how people do with it in their various languages.
 I have seen results that were sort of, "It works pretty well" to "Man, these types are killing me", depending on whether the user's type system could deal with it.

-But let us just try to capture what we know so far graphically, and somebody who reviewed these slides for me said these should have been subscripts, but computers are so hard to use.
-I could not switch them in time.
+But let us just try to capture what we know so far graphically, and somebody who reviewed these slides for me said these should have been subscripts.
+But computers are so hard to use, I could not switch them in time.
 So they are superscripts.

-But the idea is that if you are trying to produce the next process N, you must supply the result from step N-1 as the input.
+But the idea is that if you are trying to produce the next process N, you _must_ supply the result from step N-1 as the input.
 If you try to model this in your type system saying R to R, that is wrong.
 Because I can call the step function 5 times, and then on the 6th time, take the return value from the first time and pass it as the first thing.
 That is wrong.
-So you have got to make the type system make that wrong.
+So you have got to make your type system make that wrong.
 So figure that out.

 Also, if you make the black box and the black box the same thing, that is also arbitrarily restrictive.
-You can have a state machine that every time it was given X, returned Y.  Every time it was given Y, returned Z.  Every time it was given Z, returned X.  That is a perfectly valid step function.
-It has 3 separate input types and 3 separate output types.
+You could have a state machine that every time it was given X, returned Y.  Every time it was given Y, returned Z.  Every time it was given Z, returned X.  That is a perfectly valid step function.
+It has 3 _separate_ input types and 3 separate output types.
 It only happened at particular times.
 There is nothing wrong with that state machine.
 It is a perfectly fine reducing function.
 It may be tough to model in a type system.
 And do